PRIVACY NOTICE OF THE EUROPEAN RECYCLING INDUSTRIES’ CONFEDERATION (EURIC) AISBL

 Types of personal data

-EuRIC can collect and process the following types of personal data of member or external stakeholders:
+EuRIC can collect and process the following types of personal data of members or external stakeholders:

 EuRIC may also have collected additional information such as individual photos, pictures and videos taken at meetings, statements made during meetings and any other data necessary for participating to meetings, relevant for administrative purposes or required by law.